dspinellis/unix-history-make/README.md

 * FreeBSD-release/10.0.0

 More tags and branches are available.
-* The `Snap-Development` branches denote commits that have been synthesized from a time-ordered sequence of a snapshot's files.
+* The `-Snapshot-Development` branches denote commits that have been synthesized from a time-ordered sequence of a snapshot's files.
-* The `VCS-Development` tags denote the point along an imported version control history branch where a particular release occurred.
+* The `-VCS-Development` tags denote the point along an imported version control history branch where a particular release occurred.

 ## Cool things you can do
 Run